RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 ### `feature-ecm`

 * This branch will likely be merged before next release
-* New teleoperation components, one for PSM and one for ECM, now part of sawIntuitiveResearchKit
+* New teleoperation components, one for PSM and one for ECM, now part of sawIntuitiveResearchKit.
+Slight differences in ROS topics to control teleop.
-* Console now handles most events and turn on/off teleoperation components (new `mtsStateTable` introduced in these components)
+* Console now handles most events and turn on/off teleoperation components (new `mtsStateTable` introduced in these components).
+Need new topics to control console.
 * Better lock/positioning of MTMs
 * Tighter Qt layout